jaypha/jayponents-latte/README.md

 Written by Jason den Dulk

-A template engine adaptor to enable Latte useable with Jayponents.
+A template engine adaptor to enable Jayponents to be used with Latte Templates.

 ## Requirements